 \section{Introduction and main results}

-The goal of this note is to provide a quadratic external field extension (Theorem \ref{th:d=s+3} below) of a classical result of Marcel Riesz (Theorem \ref{th:riesz} below) for the equilibrium measure on a ball with respect to Riesz $s$-kernels, including the logarithmic kernel, in arbitrary dimensions.
-The equilibrium measure is a radial arcsine distribution.
-As a corollary, we obtain new integral identities involving special functions such as elliptic integrals and more generally hypergeometric functions, see, for example, Corollaries \ref{co:riesz}, \ref{co:formulas}, and \ref{co:formulas:more} below.
-These identities are not found in the existing tables for series and integrals, and are not recognized by advanced mathematical software.
+The goal of this note is to provide a full space quadratic external field extension (Theorem \ref{th:d=s+3} below) of a classical result of Marcel Riesz (Theorem \ref{th:riesz} below) for the equilibrium measure on a ball in arbitrary dimensions with respect to Riesz $s$-kernels, including the logarithmic kernel.
+The equilibrium measure turns out to be a radial arcsine distribution.
+As corollaries, we obtain new integral identities involving special functions such as elliptic integrals and more generally hypergeometric functions; see, for example, Corollaries \ref{co:riesz}, \ref{co:formulas}, and \ref{co:formulas:more} below.
+It seems that these identities are not found in the existing tables for series and integrals, and are not recognized by advanced mathematical software.

 Before we present our results and identities, we recall some basic notions from potential theory.
 Throughout this note, we denote by $d$ the Euclidean dimension, which is always a positive integer, and by $s\in(-2,+\infty)$ the Riesz parameter.
-For all $x\in\dR^d$, $x\neq 0$, the $s$-Riesz kernel is defined by
+For $x\in\mathbb{R}^d$, $x\neq 0$, the Riesz $s$-kernel is defined by